Who

 Full customer self-service platform, from registration through to the transfer of money through a secure, easy to use and fast application.

-Full compliance module including knowing your customer, anti-money laundering, pep and sanction screening and transaction monitoring.
+Full compliance module including knowing your customer, anti-money laundering, PEP and sanction screening and transaction monitoring.

 Payment application for real-time receipt of payments, reconciliation and release of beneficiary payments.

 Sales application to assist customers in processing transactions and transaction-related queries.
-Management and profit reporting with GL exports.

 Outcome